dapr/docs/howto/enable-dapr-api-token-based-authentication/README.md

   token: <your-new-token>
 ```

-And then apply it to each namespace :
+And then apply it to each namespace:

 ```shell
 kubectl apply --file token-secret.yaml --namespace <namespace-name>
 ```

-To cause Dapr to start using the new token, trigger a rolling upgrade to each one of your deployments:
+To tell Dapr to start using the new token, trigger a rolling upgrade to each one of your deployments:

 ```shell
 kubectl rollout restart deployment/<deployment-name> --namespace <namespace-name>
 ```

 > Note, assuming your service is configured with more than one replica, the key rotation process does not result in any downtime.

 ## Adding JWT token to client API invocations

 Once token authentication is configured in Dapr, all clients invoking Dapr API will have to append the JWT token to every request: